 This aspiration and vision both support the Biblical teachings of Christ, the mission of the General Commission on Religion and Race and that of the Church.
 To accomplish this, GCORR is committed to developing new leaders in the Church, which will lead to new ideas and innovations that will help the Church adapt to changing times.

 “The United Methodist Church in the United States has a future only to the extent that it can find ways to reach more people, younger people, and more diverse people.”

 The General Commission on Religion and Race must continue to work toward the goal of eliminating racism while enabling the Church to become contextually relevant and equitable in ever changing global communities.

 To build the capacity of The United Methodist Church to be contextually relevant.

 The work of the General Commission on Religion and Race is aligned with the three areas of our Ministry Model: Institutional Equity, Vital Conversations and Intercultural Competency.

-To provide practical resources and support to leaders throughout the Church to help them engage and embrace the cultural diversity present in our congregations and communities.
+To provide practical resources and support to help leaders throughout the Church engage and embrace the cultural diversity present in our congregations and communities.

 Our Core Values

 The Core Values of GCORR are based on the biblical imperative of right relationships with God and one another–relationships of: Love, Grace, Equity, Justice, Respect, and Mutual Accountability.